LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-william-basinski-dlp-3/index.md

 author: 96
 banner:
   - imported/kortzers-sunday-jams-william-basinski-dlp-3/image737.jpeg
-description: >-
-  Taking a turn from the trends of weeks gone by I&#39;ve chosen one of the loops from William Basinski&#39;s Disintegration Loops.
-Basinski recorded the loops from clips of ambient music with the tape eventually starting to &nbsp;deteriorate and give distorted sound.
-Its surprising how easy it is to listen to the same loop over &amp; [...]Read More...
+description: "Taking a turn from the trends of weeks gone by I've chosen one of the loops from William Basinski's Disintegration Loops.
+Basinski recorded the loops from clips of ambient music with the tape eventually starting to \_deteriorate and give distorted sound.
+Its surprising how easy it is to listen to the same loop over & [...]Read More..."
 published: true
 tags: feature
 featured: false